Catfish farming is one of the most lucrative businesses anyone can start and make money.

 - It is easy to notice fish diseases and also control the diseases.

-- A concrete pond cannot be affected by flood unlike the earthen pond
+- A concrete pond cannot be affected by flood unlike an earthen pond

 - The water system can easily be managed

-- It last longer than other types of ponds if managed well
+- It lasts longer than other types of ponds if managed well

 Disadvantages of Concrete Pond